Sam Houston: Texas Revolution

 Though the provisional government, as well as many of his own subordinates, urged him to attack the Mexican army, Houston continued the retreat east, informing his soldiers that they constituted "the only army in Texas now present ...
 There are but a few of us, and if we are beaten, the fate of Texas is sealed."
 Santa Anna divided his forces and finally caught up to Houston in mid-April 1836.
 Santa Anna's force of about 1,350 soldiers trapped Houston's force of 783 men in a marsh; rather than pressing the attack, Santa Anna ordered his soldiers to make camp.
+Upon hearing this, the Texian soldiers were wanting to go out and fight.
+They were tired of retreating and wanted to do something instead of camping there.
+Even though Houston was hesitant about it, he let them take the reins and decide to attack.
 On April 21, Houston ordered an attack on the Mexican army, beginning the Battle of San Jacinto.
 The Texans quickly routed Santa Anna's force, though Houston's horse was shot out under him and his ankle was shattered by a stray bullet.
 In the aftermath of the Battle of San Jacinto, a detachment of Texans captured Santa Anna.
-Santa Anna was forced to sign the Treaty of Velasco, granting Texas its independence.
+Santa Anna was forced to sign the Treaty of Velasco, which established a ceasefire between the two forces and laid out the first few steps towards Texan independence.
 Houston stayed briefly for negotiations, then returned to the United States for treatment of his ankle wound.